 Another popular phrase with a similar expression in English is "tomar el pelo," which translates to "take someone's hair."
 People use the expression while messing with someone jokingly.
 The phrase is familiar in English as "pulling someone's leg."

-You'll use the phrase in the same way in English as in "me estes tomando el pelo," or you're pulling my leg.
+You'll use the phrase in the same way in English as in "me estes tomando el pelo," or “you're pulling my leg.”

 If you're planning to go shopping, a Spanish expression to keep handy is "costar un mojo de la cara," which means that something is very expensive.
 The literal translation is "to cost an eye out of the head," or, in related English, "to cost an arm and a leg."

 As you begin to make more Spanish-speaking friends, you'll often start to hear a lot of gossip and sharing secrets while hanging out or chatting on the phone.
 If you're anxious to listen to the latest updates, simply say, "Suelta la sopa!" or "spill the soup!"
-The phrase is similar to the English idiom "spill be beans."When you finally hear what you've been expecting, it's common to say the phrase "ya salió el peine."
-The Spanish expression translates to "the comb comes out," or in slang terms, "the truth comes out."
+The phrase is similar to the English idiom "spill the beans."When you finally hear what you've been expecting, it's common to say the phrase "ya salió el peine."
+The Spanish expression translates to "the comb comes out," or in English terms, "the truth comes out."

-Spanish idioms Related to Animals
+Spanish idioms related to animals

-The Spanish word for cat, or "gato," is commonly used in Spanish idioms.
+The Spanish word for cat, or gato, is commonly used in Spanish idioms.
 Some of the most popular include: